 addr pseudo opcode converts Algorand addresses to a byte constant and pushes the result to the stack.
 See TEAL Specification Reference for additional pseudo opcodes.

 TEAL provides operators to work with data that is on the stack.
 For example, the

 == operator evaluates if the last two values on the stack are equal and pushes either a 1 or 0 depending on the result.
 The number of values used by an operator will depend on the operator.
 The TEAL Opcodes documentation explains arguments and return values.
 See TEAL Specification Reference for a list of all operators.

 TEAL supports program arguments.
-Stateless and stateful smart contracts handle these parameters with different opcodes.
-For information on passing parameters to stateful smart contracts, see the stateful smart contract Overview documentation.
-Passing parameters to a stateless smart contract is explained in the stateless smart contract SDK Usage documentation.
-The Goal Teal Walkthrough documentation explains a simple example of passing a parameter to a stateless smart contract with the
+Smart contracts and smart signatures handle these parameters with different opcodes.
+For information on passing parameters to smart contracts, see the smart contract Overview documentation.
+Passing parameters to a smart signature is explained in the Interact with smart signatures documentation.
+The CLI smart signatures documentation explains a simple example of passing a parameter to a smart signature with the

 goal command-line tool.

-The diagram below shows an example of logic that is loading a parameter onto the stack within a stateless smart contract.
+The diagram below shows an example of logic that is loading a parameter onto the stack within a smart signature.